luke-pomeroy/zensai-test/README.md

 ### Further ideas/solutions
 * The GraphQL query is refetched each time a todo is added/edited, it would be better to update the Apollo Client Cache than refresh each time.
 * Authentication could be implemented via REST Framework TokenAuthentication or SessionAuthentication; then the app modified so a user only sees their own todos.
+* The styling could be improved via TailwindCSS or a similar CSS library/framework.

 ## Installation
 In the 'server' directory, create a virtual environment: